 Due to the large savings in nutrient losses, the costs associated with artificial fertilisers can be reduced.
 In view of the current increases in cost of fuel, machinery and fertiliser treating slurry with Slurry-Ultra is highly cost effective.

-Return on investment is likely to be in excess of 5 : 1 and possibly much higher with current input costs,
+Return on investment is likely to be in excess of 5 : 1 and possibly much higher with current UK farm input costs.

-All in all this is a great way of reducing GHG emissions and carbon footprint.
+All in all this is a great way of reducing GHG emissions and the carbon footprint of UK agriculture.

 Slurry-Ultra - How to use